S1LV10-302/ShutDown-Planner/README.md

 # ShutDown-Planner
-A stopwatch to shutdown your laptop made with Python
+A stopwatch to shutdown your PC/laptop made with Python